AdobeDocs/experience-platform.en/help/edge-network-server-api/solutions-data-collection.md

 ---
 title: Outlet data collection
-description: Learn how the Edge Network Gateway API performs data collection in conjuction with other Adobe solutions
+description: Learn how the Adobe Experience Platform Edge Network Server API performs data collection in conjuction with other Adobe solutions
-seo-description: Learn how the Edge Network Gateway API performs data collection in conjuction with other Adobe solutions
+seo-description: Learn how the Adobe Experience Platform Edge Network Server API performs data collection in conjuction with other Adobe solutions
-keywords: data collection; outlet; analytics; edge network gateway api
+keywords: data collection; outlet; analytics; Adobe Experience Platform Edge Network api
 ---

 # Data collection with other Adobe solutions

 ## Overview {#overview}

-The Edge Network Gateway API can send the collected data to other Adobe solutions, such as Adobe Experience Platform or Adobe Analytics.
+The Adobe Experience Platform Edge Network API can send the collected data to other Adobe solutions, such as Adobe Experience Platform or Adobe Analytics.
 It can also forward events to third-party systems.

 ## Adobe Experience Platform {#aep}